-Document the lessons learned from all phases of a project and identify how improvements can be replicated and applied to other processes in the organization.
+Document the lessons learned and benefits realized from all phases of a project and identify strategies for reinforcing and replicating improvements.
 (Apply)

 2. Documentation

 Develop or modify documents including standard operating procedures (SOPs), work instructions, and control plans to ensure that the improvements are sustained over time.
 (Apply)